Friday, May 30, 2014

 Soggy Doggy in 2009

 Many of our friends have adopted dogs or been adopted by dogs.
 Soggy Doggy is a fixture at the Soggy Peso bar, sleeping off his elder years under a hibiscus plant close to potential snacks from bar patrons.
 He's old, and wheezy, and scarred from many battles for the affections of females, but greatly loved by Sal and Mal.
-Every time I see him I smile in remembrance of his brash "I can take 'em all" behaviour, not so much in evidence now with his advanced age and health issues.
+Every time I see him, I smile in remembrance of his brash "I can take 'em all" behaviour, not so much in evidence now with his advanced age and health issues.

 Sombra - enjoying her golf cart ride

-Sparky is in love ... hopelessly in love.
+Sparky is hopelessly in love.

-And Sparky, well just the other day he met a new girlfriend.
-She's a beautiful well-trained Boxer that walks with her human every morning on Playa Norte.
+And Sparky, well, just the other day, he met a new girlfriend.
+She's a beautiful, well-trained Boxer that walks with her human every morning on Playa Norte.
 She is about four times the size of Sparky, playfully wrestling with him and playing tag for a few minutes every day, before we head off on our separate routes.
 Sparky can dream all he wants, but nothing will come of that relationship.
 They are both - what's the current correct terminology? - altered.

 We still really enjoy cats, and soon Tommy will be famous with his first book.
-Sparky on the other hand will have to wait until book number two to share the spotlight with Thomas the Cat.
-In the meantime he keeps us entertained with his antics.
+Sparky, on the other hand, will have to wait until book number two to share the spotlight with Thomas the Cat.
+In the meantime, he keeps us entertained with his antics.
 We're happy he chose us.

 Cheers